 Basic words and phrases in Korean language (한국어 / hangugeo) can be easily learned nowadays.
 It is one of the most popular languages among southeast Asian countries because of the prevalence of Korean culture through Korean popular posts, Korean drama/movies, Korean music, and even Korean food.
-Many people want to learn Korean to expand their vocabulary and understand how their favorite actors and biases speak.
+Many people want to learn Korean to expand their vocabulary and understand how their favorite Korean actors and Kpop biases speak.
 Whatever the reason is, it is undeniable that the Korean language has taken a big step to know not just in Asia but all over the world.

 Today, there are lots of people who speak English as their second language because it has been widely used all over the world, but learning to speak Korean will definitely step up your game.
 It will widen your vocabulary and give you a deeper understanding of Koreans.
 So, are you ready to learn new Korean words and Korean phrases?
 Let’s go! (가자! / gaja!)